-In the email, Google notes that it connects its customers to a country and region and changes the associated country within 30 days.
+In the email, Google notes that it connects customers to a country and region and changes the associated country within 30 days.

 Here’s an example of a specific email from one of Google’s users.
-This letter informs about the change of the associated country from Germany to Malaysia.
+This letter informs you about the change of the associated country from Germany to Malaysia.

 We associate your Google Account with a specific country or territory to better provide our services to you.
 The associated country allows you to determine which company Google provides services, processes your data and is responsible for compliance with applicable privacy laws.

 Within 30 days we will change the country selected for you: